The xvars and yvars arguments are tidyselect expressions (see

 An atomic vector of length equal to the number of columns in

-that specifies disjoint groups of predicates.
-Columns belonging to the same group (i.e. having the same value indisjoint
+xthat specifies disjoint groups of predicates.
+Columns belonging to the same group (i.e. having the same value indisjoint) will not appear together in a single combination ofxvarsandyvars.
+Ignored ifyvarsisNULL.- xvar_name

 A character string specifying the name of the first column (